 Compensation can include actual damages (lost wages, defamation), statutory damages (fines) and attorney fees.
 A recent class action verdict awarded $3.5 million to a group of workers for non-disclosure of credit checks in violation of the Fair Credit Reporting Act.

-Tom Breeden is an accomplished trial lawyer with more than 15 years of experience in consumer protection and credit report litigation.
+Tom Breeden is an accomplished trial lawyer with 30 years of experience in consumer protection and credit report litigation.
 He also helps clients proactively fix credit report errors before they lead to adverse outcomes.

 If an employer has violated your rights on the basis of a credit check, contact our Manassas law office for an initial case evaluation.